erinvoss/Peromyscus_RNAseq/README.md

 Repository associated with publication "Mating system variation and gene expression in the male reproductive tract of Peromyscus mice," Voss & Nachman, 2024.

 Link to our open access article published in Molecular Ecology: [Voss & Nachman 2024](https://onlinelibrary.wiley.com/doi/full/10.1111/mec.17433)

+Methods section includes versions of all software used and brief description of analyses presented in this repository.

 All sequence data have been deposited to the National Center for Biotechnology Information Sequence Read Archive: [BioProject PRJNA1068126](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1068126)